 From barking to jumping up, here's how to solve 10 of the most common problems you may have with your puppy.

 Puppies aren’t born knowing how they’re expected to behave.
-This is why you may find some of their behaviour problematic.
-Don’t worry, though – this is normal and puppies simply need to be taught in a careful and positive way.
+This is why you may find some of their behaviours problematic.
+Don’t worry – this is normal and puppies simply need to be taught in a careful and positive way.
 That way, they learn what they can and can’t do.

-To help, here’s a list of some of the most common puppy behavioural issues alongside solutions.
+To help, here’s a list of behavioural issues alongside the solutions.
 These will help you to understand your dog’s behaviour and deal with any problems.

 - Frequently seeking attention

 - Unsure when being handled

 - Going to the toilet inside

 Solution: It’s normal for dogs to bark.
 But, if they do it constantly – or always at something in particular – it can be problematic.
 It’s important to act early.
 Doing so will prevent normal barking (or the reasons for barking) from developing into something more serious.

 The key to reducing and even preventing barking is to understand why your dog is barking in the first place.
 Then remember: